The new electric utilities

 Another approach to energy agents is focused more on interactions with the grid.
 Grid+ represents consumer interests by buying and selling energy on their behalf.
 For example, if there is excess energy and the price is right, energy can be traded, but if not it can be stored.
 This is an “asset-light” way to organize distributed energy assets like battery fleets where each interested party buys or sells resources based on prevailing conditions.

-New Rewards & Incentives
+New rewards & incentives

 Incentives are not new.
 Utilities have offered consumer incentives to everything from more efficient window installations to demand-response incentives to cut high demand from ACs in the summer.